ACTIVE EMPLOYEE BENEFIT ONLY

 When you use the services of providers who participate in the EyeMed Vision Care network, you generally pay a small copay and the plan pays the rest.

-- PREMIUM Plan - Certificate of Coverage - PDF
+- Certificate of Coverage (Basic and Premium) - PDF

 - This site contains information on coverage available to State employees who are eligible for insurance benefits.*